How a Block is Made

 - Witnesses for the contract function's inclusion in the global

-(fetched from a Realm/Coordinator, anchored to the session'sCHKP
+GCON/CFT(fetched from a Realm/Coordinator, anchored to the session'sCHKProot).

 - A delta Merkle proof for the update to the user's